 Hi, I’m Dami Junaid and I’m the founder of Talojẹ́.

 I'm a Third Culture Kid (TCK) who was born in Nigeria but have also lived her formative years in Niger Republic, England, USA, and Canada.
-My diverse upbringing has shaped my multicultural perspective, and has informed how I show up in the world — inclusivity and multicultural appreciation are important to me as it creates opportunities to expand one’s worldview.
+My diverse upbringing has shaped my multicultural perspective, and has informed how I show up in the world.
+As a result, inclusivity and multicultural appreciation are important to me as it creates opportunities to expand one’s worldview.

 Talojé is a Yoruba (Nigerian) phrase that translates to “Who are you?”.